Yuvrajscheema/mech_325_report/main.typ

 $
 \
 For the material choice, we want to use an affordable, and easy to machine.
 Therefore, we will use Aluminum for the shaft material. \
-From Mott Appendix 9, we choose Aluminum 2014 O for its high ductility, decent strength, and cheap cost of about \$1 per inch.
+From Appendix B I, we choose Aluminum 2014 O for its high ductility, decent strength, and cheap cost of about \$1 per inch.
 \
 #align(center,
   figure(